-After the first round of HR scores is assigned, they are compared with the Student Success Indicator (SSI) scores, a predicted first year UC Santa Cruz GPA, which are computed according to a local formula comprised of high school GPA and standardized test scores.
+After the first round of HR scores are assigned, they are compared with the Student Success Indicator (SSI) scores, a predicted first-year Santa Cruz GPA, which are computed according to a local formula that uses the values (not percentile ranks) of high school GPA and standardized test scores.
 Cases in which there is a very significant difference between an SSI score and those typical for that student's HR band are flagged for a second read by a senior reader; the second HR score is taken as final in these cases.
 In addition, there is a second random read by senior readers for every 100 applications.

-The HR score is the primary, yet not the sole criterion used to determine which applicants are offered admission.
-Other factors are considered in selection to reach UCSC's goals for inclusion and diversity for the incoming class as a whole, and to cope with impaction in the Computer Science major.
+The HR score is the primary but not the sole criterion used to determine which applicants are offered admission.
+Other factors are considered in selection to reach Santa Cruz's goals for inclusion, diversity, and social mobility, for the incoming class as a whole, and to cope with impaction in the Computer Science major.